Seped28/Flood-Risk-Assessment/README.md

 # Flood-Risk-Assessment

 This project is a GIS analysis conducted to improve the Flood Insurance Rate Map (FIRM) by FEMA.
-This project won the GIS Day Savannah competition, organized by Savannah Area Geographic Information System (SAGIS) in 2023.
+This project won the GIS Day Savannah competition, organized by the Savannah Area Geographic Information System (SAGIS) in 2023.

 ## Aim